Collaboration95/Interests/LibraryCode/Readme.md

 Fix the Checktime function
 Write a function to find opening and closing time
-Try to find a way to fix the error in which "book-time-columns book-time-unavailable" is not identfiable
+Try to find a way to fix the error in which "book-time-columns book-time-unavailable" is not identfiable Write admin functions which update data when required